cisco/mindmeld/docs/source/quickstart.rst

 Sorting
 ~~~~~~~

 Among the various signals used in computing the relevance score, sorting is an important operation offered by MindMeld Workbench.
 Sorting is applicable on any real-valued field in the Knowledge Base (either ascending or descending order).
 The Question Answering module gets its cue to invoke the sorting function based on the presence of ``sort`` entities.
-If one or more sort entities are detected, the documents with resolved field values corresponding to those entities will get a boost in the score function.
+If one or more sort entities are detected, the documents with resolved numerical field values corresponding to those entities will get a boost in the score function.
 Additionally, a decay is applied to this sorting boost to ensure a balance between the applied sort and other relevance signals.

 For example, consider the following query: